 The prestigious LL.M.
-Postgraduate Public Interest and Government Fellowship is awarded annually to Columbia Law School students who have demonstrated a substantial interest in and preparation for public service careers.
-This year, eight exceptional LL.M. students from the Class of 2018 received the fellowship.
+Postgraduate Public Interest and Government Fellowships are awarded annually to Columbia Law School students who have demonstrated a substantial interest in and preparation for public service careers.
+This year, eight exceptional LL.M. students from the Class of 2018 received fellowships.

 “The fellowships allow LL.M. graduates to further hone their experience, skills, and professional networks in a diverse array of public interest and human rights fields,” says Dean of Social Justice Initiatives and Public Service Lawyering Erica Smock ’95.
 “And they provide nonprofit organizations or government agencies with the services of talented and motivated lawyers with unique backgrounds and experience.”